pingcap/docs-cn/upgrade-tidb-using-tiup.md

 ```

 ```
-Starting /home/tidblk/.tiup/components/cluster/v1.0.0/cluster display <cluster-name>
+Cluster type:       tidb
-TiDB Cluster: <cluster-name>
+Cluster name:       <cluster-name>
-TiDB Version: v4.0.0
+Cluster version:    v5.0.0
 ```

 > **Note:**
 >
-> By default, TiUP and TiDB (starting from v4.0.2) share usage details with PingCAP to help understand how to improve the product.
+> By default, TiUP and TiDB share usage details with PingCAP to help understand how to improve the product.
 For details about what is shared and how to disable the sharing, see [Telemetry](/telemetry.md).

 ## FAQ